rmarganti/ts-json-api/README.md

 ### ResponseWithmeta

-If your response contains only meta data (not super common), this interface can be help
+If your response contains only meta data (not super common), this interface can be a help.

 ### ResourceObject